iyxan23/sekul/README.md

  | argument named "id".
 ```

-I'm currently questioning whether this feature is useful or not.
+This feature is useful for `disp`, which we will later discuss.

 > I'm also thinking of an idea where we could reference the response's fields, not just
 > the arguments given on a `req`.
 So something like